-The great Arnold Palmer turned 85 this week.
+The great Arnold Palmer would’ve turned 89 this week.
 We take a moment to reflect on The King’s grand legacy at The Cradle of American Golf

 BY LEE PACE

 Doris Palmer was fraught with anxiety.
 It was the 1954 U.S. Amateur at the Country Club of Detroit, and her 25-year-old-son, Arnold, was about to make a serious mistake.
 She approached Richard Tufts, the president of Pinehurst and USGA secretary, with her concerns.

 “Oh, Mr. Tufts, I’m worried to death,” Mrs. Palmer said.
 “I’m afraid Arnold’s going to turn pro after this.”

 Tufts’ primary frame of reference for young Palmer’s golf ability was the North and South Amateur, the tournament the Tufts family ran each spring on Pinehurst No. 2.
 Palmer never played particularly well in that event, losing by a monster score like 12-and-11 to Frank Stranahan in 1949.